justinpaulturner/dwelo-scheduler/README.md

 # Dwelo Smart Apartment AC Scheduler Tool

 This program is a scheduling tool for your Dwelo AC controller.
-It allows you to automate the heating and cooling of your Dwelo.
+It allows you to automate the heating, cooling and locking of your Dwelo.

 ### Steps:
 - Run setup.py